ACA and KU Employees

 - Affordable Care Act Frequently Asked Questions (University of Kansas) - This information provides questions and answers addressing the provisions of KU's ACA policies.

-- Affordable Care Act Marketplace Notice for Active Employees (State of Kansas) - This federal model notice informs employees of the coverage offered by the SEHP.
+- Affordable Care Act Marketplace Notice for Active Employees -State of Kansas (pdf) - This federal model notice informs employees of the coverage offered by the SEHP.

 Questions or Concerns?

-For more information on how the ACA affects your insurance options, please contact HRM's ACA Benefits Specialist by email at email@example.com or by phone at 785-864-7420.
-If you do not meet the requirements for the SEHP and are interested in benefits offered through federal exchanges, please visit healthcare.gov for more information.
+For more information on how the ACA affects your insurance options, please contact HRM's ACA Benefits Specialist by email at firstname.lastname@example.org or by phone at 785-864-7402.
+If you do not meet the requirements for the SEHP and are interested in benefits offered through federal exchanges, please visit the Health Care site for more information.